NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Animated Broom.md

 abilities_mid:
   - name: ""
   - name: "Construct Armor (Hardness 2)"
     desc: "  Like normal objects, an animated broom has Hardness.
 This Hardness reduces any damage it takes by an amount equal to the Hardness.
-Once an animated broom is reduced to less than half its Hit Points, or immediately upon being damaged by a critical hit, its construct armor breaks and its Armor Class is reduced to 13."
+Once an animated broom is reduced to less than half its Hit Points, or immediately upon being damaged by a critical hit, its construct armor breaks and reducing its Armor Class to 13."

 attacks:
   - name: ""

-  - name: "Melee"
+  - name: "**Melee** `pf2:1` Bristles"
-    desc: "`pf2:1` Bristles +6 (agile, finesse, magical)\n__Damage__  1d4 bludgeoning plus dust"
+    desc: "+6 (agile, finesse, magical)\n__Damage__  1d4 bludgeoning plus dust"

   - name: "Dust"
     desc: "  A creature hit by an animated broom's bristles must succeed at a DC 15 Fortitude check save or spend its next action coughing.
 Even if hit by multiple dust attacks, the creature has to spend only 1 action coughing to clear the dust out.\n\nA creature that doesn't breathe is immune to this effect."